gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 ## Composability for general pipelines?

-The generator pattern neat when we have a simple "thread-like" pipeline with just a bunch processing steps operating serially on a stream of items from a previous function or process.
+The generator pattern is neat when we have a simple "thread-like" pipeline with just a bunch processing steps operating serially on a stream of items from a previous function or process.

 But what if we want to build up custom topologies of connected processing components with multiple (streaming) inputs and outputs?